Skip to content

 pnpm silgi install

-After installation, run the silgi prepare command to build your schemas and services:
+Run the silgi prepare command that comes with Silgi CLI to create your schemas and services:

 bash